-The term ‘brand community’ was first first suggested by Albert Muniz, Jr. and Thomas O’Guinn back in 2001.
+The term ‘brand community’ was first suggested by Albert Muniz, Jr. and Thomas O’Guinn back in 2001.
 The concept being that brands build not only a community of occasional customers, but one of engaged content followers and product ambassadors.
 These are likely to create a buzz around your brand and your latest releases and content without any further incentive from yourself.

-Building these kind of relationships takes time, but the benefits are powerful.
+Building these sorts of relationships takes time, but the benefits are powerful.
 Brands gain a dedicated customer base of engaged individuals to discuss ideas and share content with (and who will, in their turn, engage with new potential customers).
 And their community gains valuable content, insight and personal interaction from a brand they trust.